radix007/OpenWrt-Tp-Link-C6/README.md

 - 5Ghz Performance depends on a lot of factors .
 Please always use the stable Openwrt branch .
 Don't go for the snapshot version .

-* In the wireless radio settings in Openwrt choose your country for signal strength accordingly .
+* In the wireless radio settings in Luci choose your country for signal strength accordingly .

 - **Some people have complained about issues with 5Ghz Performance , so if the other things don't work for you then you can always go back to stock firmware**